 Remixing content involves a creator beginning with a source video, such as a music video or celebrity interview, and combining it with something new.
 With memes now core to Gen Z communication, remixing is a way to participate in and celebrate youth culture.

 Earnest Pettie, a Google specialist in YouTube trends, explains: “Remixing showcases how limitless a creator’s mind can be.
 They’re no longer constrained by rigid storytelling formats.”

-According to an Ipsos study, 65% of Gen Z discovered that a song that they first heard on a short-form video turned out to be a slowed down or sped up remix over the past 12 months.3
+According to an Ipsos study, 65% of Gen Z discovered that a song that they first heard on a short-form video turned out to be a slowed down or sped up remix over the past 12 months.6

-In this video, two actors in the HBO MAX series 'House of the Dragon' interview each other.
+In this video, two actors from the HBO MAX series 'House of the Dragon' interview each other.
 Users – fans of the show – remixed excerpts, selected by HBO MAX, into other Shorts videos.

 Creators and viewers are teaching each other how to use these tools.